centresource/jersey/README.md

 ## Usage
+Jersey's files are intended to replace [Playbook](https://github.com/centresource/playbook) in your project.

-It is recommend that you include [Normalize](http://necolas.github.io/normalize.css/) in your project before loading the Jersey styles.
+It is recommended that you include [Normalize](http://necolas.github.io/normalize.css/) in your project before loading the Jersey styles.
 You should also include [FontAwesome](http://fortawesome.github.io/Font-Awesome/) if you plan on using icons in your navigation.